getCUJO/QoOID/draft-ietf-ippm-qoo.md

 quality framework should support this kind of analysis to be maximally useful for operators.

-The quality framework must be applicable in both lab testing and monitoring of production networks.
+The framework must be applicable in both lab testing and monitoring of production networks.
 It must be useful on different time scales, and it cannot have a dependency on network technology or OSI layers.